|

 Growing:

-USDA zone 6a and warmer.
+USDA zone 5b and warmer.
+Can be used for garden.
+Vigorous. produces decorative hips.
 Disease susceptibility: very disease resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).

 Notes: